Immunization (vaccination) clinic

 COVID-19 immunizations

-Public Health offers appointments for COVID-19 vaccination to:
+Public Health offers appointments for COVID-19 immunizations to:

 Influenza immunizations (flu shots)